Universal

 !

-catastrophe and reinsurance dependence
+Catastrophe and reinsurance dependence

 UVE placed 90% of its first-event catastrophe tower for 2026 and secured multi-year reinsurance.
 That is good news, but it also tells you how central outside protection is to the model.